 - Education and outreach:

 We foster a conservation ethic and appreciation for nature through education and outreach.
-The Conservancy works to encourage thoughtful land-use planning and is helping local communities identify development approaches that preserve local character, history, traditions, and, ultimately, the ecosystem itself.
-The public is invited to hike the Ingalls and Sandy Gap trails at Warm Springs Mountain Preserve.
+The Conservancy works to encourage thoughtful land-use planning and is helping local communities identify development approaches that preserve local character, history, traditions and, ultimately, the ecosystem itself.

 - Public policy: